 Sexual Contact Is Unrealistic and Unsafe For Traumatized Women

-MJ: Yes.
-In working with partners I often hear stories about how they discovered their partner’s sex addiction or their betrayal behaviors.
+I often hear stories about how women they discovered the betrayal.
 Ladies will tell me when they found out about the betrayal, it took them to their knees.
 Some women throw up.
-Some can’t breathe.
+Others can’t breathe.

 Some can’t get off the floor because their person is their person for safety and when they are betrayed and their brain says, “I’m not safe; I’m not okay in the world,” ladies really loose their ability to function at times.
 Many partners report to me that they get sick, they lose weight, they can’t go to work.
 This discovery registers as a crisis, as a danger, as a matter of life and death.

 For traumatized women, sexual contact should be avoided until safety is fully established.